East Africa Toolkit: AYSRH Demand Generation

 Sustainability

-- Inclusion of family planning demand generation activities in the annual work plans
+- Inclusion of dialogues as part of the demand generation activities in the local governments’ annual work plans

-- Inclusion of community dialogues in existing community forums e.g., chief/community Barazas and community savings groups, etc.
+- Integration of community dialogues in existing community functions, such as chief/community barazas and community savings

 0 of 5 Questions completed